iabraham/bioe205/lectures/lec01/index.md

 the input, and then decide to activate the sweat glands in our body, so as to maintain our core body temperature at a level suitable for our physiological processes.
-Then in the above diagram, the stimulus or input would have been the increase in ambient temperature while the output/response would have been activation of the sweat glands.
+Then in the above diagram, the stimulus or input would have been the increase in ambient temperature while the output/response would have been the activation of the sweat glands.

 The various systems within the human body vary vastly in size and function.